Demo Trailer

 Clickteam Fusion 2.5+

-Working on Ooga, I became incredibly proficient at programming in Clickteam Fusion 2.5+.
-Due to the engine's limitations, I had to develop a number of proprietary tools in order to share the workload with my colleagues.
-For example, I had to create a level editor from the ground up to my artist's specifications (5 visual layers, 1 collision layer, 1 hazard layer) and I had to develop techniques for tileset reordering, rotation of tiles, and many other things that many other game engines generally handle for game developers.
+Due to engine limitations, I had to develop proprietary tools in order to share the workload with my colleagues.
+I had to create a level editor from the ground up to my artist's specifications (5 visual layers, 1 collision layer, 1 hazard layer) and I had to develop techniques for tileset reordering, rotation of tiles, and many other things that game engines generally handle for game designers.
 As a result of this work, I've gained very useful programming experience and problem solving skills that I wouldn't have in another software suite.

 Version Control

-Clickteam Fusion 2.5+'s large single files for projects are somewhat incompatible with version control, since the duplicate files quickly fill up a cloud repository.
-For this reason, I resorted to keeping the project file itself in a separate, locally stored (and frequently backed up) repository.
-The level repository made it easy for me to pull, build, and push a new build to steam for testing without any actual involvement in the process of getting the levels into the build.
+The level repository for the team allows team members to pull the repo at the beginning of a work day and instantly see any changes made reflected in the game without downloading a new build.
+Clickteam Fusion 2.5+'s large monolithic project files are incompatible with version control, as the files quickly fill up a free cloud repository.
+I resorted to keeping the project file itself in a separate, locally stored (and frequently backed up) repository.
+The level repository made it easy for the team to pull, build, and push a new build to steam for testing without any actual involvement in the process of getting the levels into the build.

 Jira